CosmoAI-AES/CosmoAI-AES.github.io/docs/test/Test.md

 + [Roulette Model Evaluation](Roulette Model Evaluation)
   is primarily evaluation of the roulette formalism rather than the implementation
++ [Roulette Statistics](Roulette Statistics) to explore the impact of higher order terms

 ## $\xi$-move Test